dfelinto/blender-manual/manual/troubleshooting/3d_view.rst

 When perspective is disabled only the far Clip End is used, very high values can still give artifacts.

-This is **not** specific to Blender, all OpenGL/DirectX graphics applications have these same limitations.
+This is **not** specific to Blender, all graphical applications have these same limitations.

 Objects Invisible in Camera View